nataliesstewart/nataliesstewart.github.io/_posts/2022-09-23-operadic-atoroidal-decomposition.md

 **This post is under construction.**
-See <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/15/level-2.html"> the previous post</a> in this series for context, or the bottom of the <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/09/the-moduli-space-of-weaves.html">first in the series</a> for a table of contents
+See <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/16/atoroidal-decomposition-for-weaves.html"> the previous post</a> in this series for context and content of the following post, or the bottom of the <a href="https://nataliesstewart.github.io/blog/chainmail-math/2022/09/09/the-moduli-space-of-weaves.html">first in the series</a> for a table of contents.

 ### Symmetric sequences, operads, and free functors